HelenaBoneu/HarryPotter/README.md

 8. [Contact](#contact)

 ## **Project Overview**
-This project uses data science and machine learning to the Harry Potter universe.
-It features:
-This project uses data science and machine learning analyze and classify characters from the Harry Potter series into one of the four Hogwarts
- houses: **Gryffindor**, **Hufflepuff**, **Ravenclaw**, or **Slytherin**.
+This project uses data science and machine learning analyze and classify characters from the Harry Potter series into one of the four Hogwarts houses: **Gryffindor**, **Hufflepuff**, **Ravenclaw**, or **Slytherin**.
 Additionally, it applies facial recognition techniques to identify characters.

 ## **Features**
 - **Multiclass Classification**: Assign characters to Gryffindor, Hufflepuff, Ravenclaw, or Slytherin.